Exploring a reel spirituality

 “I hope our podcasts inspire people to incorporate the communal into their movie watching and to take a chance on films that are outside their comfort zone.
 Art has the power to transform us when we interact with it communally and not just consumptively, when we commune with the artwork and with others in the process.
 We’re not made to be just consumers.
 We’re made to be communers with God, with others, and with the world.”

 + Elijah Davidson, co-director of Brehm Center’s Reel Spirituality initiative, reflecting on their living room film festivals and podcast.
 Pictured, a screening at the Brehm Center’s Sundance Film Festival immersion course.
-Read reviews from Elijah and a community of film critics here.

 “The notion that a film should be condemned for merely showing immoral behavior is, I hope, self-evidently problematic.
 Depiction does not mean endorsement.
 Great works of art engage the human condition with honesty and seriousness.
 This sometimes means taking an unflinching look at the darkest, ugliest parts of our existence.
 The fact that a work of art is about immorality does not make it an instance of immorality.”